makerdao/lockstake/lockstake-overview.md

 * `onKick(address urn, uint256 wad)` - Undelegate and unstake the entire `urn`'s MKR amount.
 Also burn the liquidated amount of staking token (`stkMkr`).
 * `onTake(address urn, address who, uint256 wad)` - Transfer MKR to the liquidation auction buyer.
-* `onTakeLeftovers(address urn, uint256 sold, uint256 left)` - Burn a proportional amount of the MKR which was bought in the auction and return the rest to the `urn`.
-This again undelegates and unstakes the entire `urn`'s MKR amount (in case any of it was restaked or redelegated during the auction).
+* `onRemove(address urn, uint256 sold, uint256 left)` - Burn a proportional amount of the MKR which was bought in the auction and return the rest to the `urn`.
-* `onYank(address urn, uint256 wad)` - Burn the auction's MKR (in case of an auction cancellation).

 **Configurable Parameters:**

 * `farms` - Whitelisted set of farms to choose from.
 * `jug` - The Dai lending rate calculation module.

-**TODO**: is exit fee configurable?
-**TODO**: migration path

-Up to date implementation: https://github.com/makerdao/lockstake/commit/64a14dc2a4332c2a80510e9bc8574272cb86dfdc
+Up to date implementation: https://github.com/makerdao/lockstake/commit/bbe569d6b8a5a6944592109b9a8a94c1092be117

 ## 2. LockstakeClipper

 A modified version of the Liquidations 2.0 Clipper contract, which uses specific callbacks to the LockstakeEngine on certain events.
 This follows the same paradigm which was introduced in [proxy-manager-clipper](https://github.com/makerdao/proxy-manager-clipper/blob/67b7b5661c01bb09d771803a2be48f0455cd3bd3/src/ProxyManagerClipper.sol) (used for [dss-crop-join](https://github.com/makerdao/dss-crop-join)).

-Specifically, the LockstakeEngine is called upon a beginning of an auction (`onKick`), a sell of collateral (`onTake`), when the auction is concluded and collateral leftover should be returned to the vault owner (`onTakeLeftovers`), and upon auction cancellation (`onYank`).
+Specifically, the LockstakeEngine is called upon a beginning of an auction (`onKick`), a sell of collateral (`onTake`), and when the auction is concluded (`onRemove`).

 The SLE liquidation process differs from the usual liquidations by the fact that it sends the taker callee the collateral (MKR) in the form of ERC20 tokens and not `vat.gem`.